-In addition, nemvaleukin in combination with pembrolizumab has shown, in some patients, durable and deepening responses in a range of tumor types.
+Nemvaleukin in combination with pembrolizumab has shown, in some patients, durable and deepening responses in a range of tumor types.
 A durable response is a response with a duration that exceeds the response generally observed with standard of care treatment.
 In the context of high unmet need disease states such as mucosal melanoma and PROC, and taking into account standard of care treatment in these disease states, we regard a response that exceeds six months as durable.
-In ARTISTRY-1, among 14 evaluable patients with PROC as of October 3, 2022, treatment with nemvaleukin in combination with pembrolizumab resulted in two CRs and two PRs (one confirmed) with a median duration of response of 50.3 weeks, and six patients with stable disease, representing an overall response rate of 29% and an overall DCR of 71%.
+In ARTISTRY-1, among 14 evaluable patients with PROC as of March 27, 2023, treatment with nemvaleukin in combination with pembrolizumab resulted in two CRs and two PRs (one confirmed), with a median duration of response of 65.5 weeks, and six patients with SD, representing an overall response rate of 28.6% and an overall DCR of 71.4%.
 A deepening response is a response in which tumors have continued to shrink in subsequent scans.
 In ARTISTRY-1 (Part C), for example, one patient began treatment in February 2020, achieved a 55% reduction (a PR per RECIST 1.1 criteria) in tumor at Cycle 4, and complete resolution of the tumor twenty cycles later (a CR per RECIST 1.1 criteria).
 This patient remained on treatment for over two years.
-In addition to the responses in PROC, we also observed objective responses, or patients with PRs or CRs, in breast, bladder, cervical, gastrointestinal, head & neck, lung, melanoma, and renal cell cancers when nemvaleukin was administered in combination with pembrolizumab.
-ARTISTRY-1 is an ongoing study, and all data is provided as of the dates noted herein and is subject to final validation upon database lock.
+In addition to the responses in PROC, we also observed objective responses, or patients with PRs or CRs, in breast, bladder, cervical, gastrointestinal, head & neck, lung, Hodgkin's lymphoma, melanoma, and renal cell cancers when nemvaleukin was administered in combination with pembrolizumab.
+All ARTISTRY-1 data is provided as of the dates noted herein and is subject to completion of the clinical study report.